RexOps/rexify-website/content/docs/rex_book/working_with_files_and_packages/working_with_files.md

 title: Working with Files
 ---

-One task in configuration management is managing files and keeping them in a consistant state.
+One task in configuration management is managing files and keeping them in a consistent state.
 Rex gives you some easy to use functions to work with files.

 ## Simple changes